Our staff will respond to your query promptly and provide detailed information to your questions.

 - Snowmobile safari organisers have insurance.
 In case of accident you personal liability is max EUR 850 per accident case.

-This tour is based in a small village - the group dinners and daily activities are short walks from your accommodation.
-You will be provided local sleds & toboggans to commute between these places.
+This tour is based in a small village - the group dinners and daily activities are short walks from your accommodation (up to 20 mins walking distance).
+You will be provided toboggans to commute between these places.
 In the case of extreme weather, the escorts can arrange ad hoc transfers when required.

 Please note activities are subject to change.